samis-group/ozbargain-bot/python/README.md

 ### Discord

-Obtain the Discord token from the [discord app page here.](https://discord.com/developers/applications)

-Click on your application > Go to "Bot" on the left pane > Copy "TOKEN".
+Obtain the Discord webhook [in the app](https://discord.com/app) by right clicking your server, then click "Server settings" > Integrations.

+### AWS

+This script requires the use of AWS SSM Parameters store to store timestamp data.
+We'll also use SAM to deploy this so make sure that's all installed and configured.

+Make sure you go into SSM and add the values for the parameters inside the template (i.e. `/ozbargain/curl_cookie`, `/ozbargain/slack_webhook` and `/ozbargain/timestamp`) in parameter store.

 ## Deploy